mtorres6739/reading-notes/README.md

 I am always on a quest to learn something new and more of what I already think I know.
 I always find there is more to understand.
 I also don't give up until I understand something and I love it when I finally figure something out and it just works.
 I also like to work with other people and bounce ideas off eachother.
 When I'm in a team, for some reason, thinks seem to happen quicker when you have multiple minds thinking out loud.

-> “Most great people have attained their greatest success just one step beyond their greatest failure.” — Napoleon Hill
+> _“Most great people have attained their greatest success just one step beyond their greatest failure.”_ - Napoleon Hill

 ### 3 reminders for growth mindset: